Electrical & Electronics — Argentina

 Certification Introduction

-Argentina implements mandatory conformity certification for electronic and electrical products with rated voltage 50-1000Vac and 50-1500Vdc, and products can only be cleared and enter the market after obtaining the certification.
-Starting from February 26, 2026, Argentina implements a new CoC conformity certification system, updating the original regulatory framework.
-The original mainstream mandatory certification is IRAM S-Mark safety certification.
-Controlled product categories cover power adapters, chargers, household appliances, lighting equipment, power tools, electronic audio-visual equipment, information technology equipment, etc. Products with telecommunication functions require additional application for CNC certification, and listed household appliances and lighting products must apply for mandatory energy efficiency label certification.
+Argentina implements mandatory conformity certification for electrical and electronic products with rated voltage ranging from 50-1000Vac (alternating current) and 50-1500Vdc (direct current).
+Products can only go through customs clearance and enter the market after obtaining the certification.
+Starting from February 26, 2026, Argentina implements a brand-new CoC conformity certification system, updating the original regulatory framework.
+The original mainstream mandatory certification is the IRAM S-Mark safety certification.
+Regulated product categories cover power adapters, chargers, household appliances, lighting equipment, power tools, electronic audio-visual equipment, information technology equipment, etc. Products with telecommunication functions need to apply for additional CNC certification, and household appliances and lighting products included in the catalog are required to apply for mandatory energy efficiency label certification.

 Technical Requirements